apache/kyuubi/docs/security/jdbc.md

  -->

-# Configure Kyuubi to use JDBC Authentication
+# Configure Kyuubi to Use JDBC Authentication

 Kyuubi supports authentication via JDBC query.
 A query is prepared with username/password value and sent to database configured in JDBC URL.
 The authentication passes if result set returns at least one row.